Folkwear Sewing Pattern 221

 and Children's sizes 2-4-6-8-10-12

-Pattern condition: Uncut, factory folded and complete.
+Pattern condition: Uncut, factory folded and complete with instructions.

 Smocks have been worn by rural laborers as protective overgarments for hundreds of years.
 The technique of hand-smocking evolved from the way many of these early garments were fitted, sized, and embellished.